Kismatpur

 Kismatpur is a census town in Ranga Reddy district, Telangana, India.
 It falls under Gandipet Mandal.
 However, the village was merged into the Hyderabad Metropolitan Development Authority (HMDA) and this is one of the biggest triggers for fast infrastructural growth and development in the area.
 Kismatpur offers good infrastructure and is well planned with good connectivity options for its residents.

 Nawab Khwaja Abid Siddiqi is buried in Kismatpur near Attapur Himayatsagar only a few kilometres from where he had died at Golconda.
 He is the ancestor of the Nizams of Hyderabad, and was the Chief Commander of Mughal emperor Aurangzeb's Army during the siege of Golconda.

 With steady growth in the real estate sector, Hyderabad is witnessing development and transformation of several surrounding areas on its outskirts.
-Kismatpur is one such area which may well be the next big real estate hotspot in Telangana.
+Kismatpur is one such area which is speculated to be the next big real estate hotspot in Telangana.